diefenbach/django-lfs/docs/user/management/marketing/vouchers.rst

     The type of the voucher.
 Either absolute or percentage.

 Effective from:
-    The minimum cart price from which the voucher are valid.
+    The minimum cart price from which the vouchers are valid.
 This is only the total cart item prices without shipping and payment costs.

 Tax